Centigrade/ngtx/docs/extending.md

 };
 ```

-Let's go through the parameters that we are provided with by `createExtension`:
+Let's go through the parameters that are provided by `createExtension`:

-- `getTargets`: When calling this function, we get an array-like list of the _targets_ that is defined by the user in the test:

-  `... .expect(host).to(haveStyle(...))`: in this example calling `getTargets` will return us a list with only the resolved `host` reference in it.
-The resolved reference is of type `NgtxElement` a small wrapper around Angular's built-in `DebugElement`.
-It provides some extra features, but we're not taking a close look to them right now.
+- `getTargets`: This is a `TargetRef`, meaning a function without any arguments, that returns a reference to some HTML element(s) or child component(s).
+So calling this function will return us the targets, we want to run our `haveStyle` check upon.

 - `addAssertion`: this helper allows you to schedule assertion-logic to the current test.
 Your assertion-logic will be called at the end of the test, after all predicates have been executed.